sieger/handbook/README.md

 - Max tREFI
 - Min tRFC
 - tRCD is a lot more important than tCL
 - try to lower iols to 3-5, and they should be max 1 point different than other one.
 In some cases they might be only at 6, it is fine.
+And use as high RTLs as possible without them iols wont matter much.
 - tRTP = tWR, this is not for latency but the stability and mouse feeling.
 This needs to be tested as tWR actually doesnt really exist.
 - remove your spreaders
   - [strip front side](https://streamable.com/lmczh0)